About The Mastercard Foundation Scholars Program

 Committed to giving back: They apply what they learn to improve their communities.

 Future leaders: They are committed to embracing ethical leadership to improve the lives of others.

-Comprehensive scholarships: Support for tuition, fees, books and supplies, a laptop, transportation, room and meal plan, and stipends.
+Comprehensive scholarships: Support for tuition, fees, books and supplies, room and meal plan, and more.

 21st-century skills: Training in skill areas relevant to employment success.